 Greenwich Village is iconic NYC.
-Pick any movie or TV show that takes place in Manhattan and you will find some reference to the Village.
-It is one of the oldest neighborhoods in the city, with named streets and historic architecture that more closely resembles London than Midtown.
+Pick any movie or TV show that takes place in Manhattan and you will find at least one reference to the Village.
+It is one of the oldest neighborhoods in the city, with named streets and historic architecture that resembles London more than it does Midtown.

 The Village has been home to New York University since 1831.
 It developed a reputation as a haven for artists and bohemians, even though world-class wealth also lived along Fifth Avenue.
 Today, Greenwich Village is a place where you can find something for everyone.